 Susana Ljuljanovic was born in Rome in 1987.
 She works and lives in Bologna, Italy.
 Her pictorial research explores the features and uniqueness of a person and their identity.
 Identity is considered through the body that acts as a mediator between us and the world.www.susanaljuljanovic.com

 Born in Biella in 1977, Simone Ludovico is an Italian photographer who works as a teacher at secondary school (scuola media).
 He graduated in Territorial, Urban and Environmental Planning at the Polytechnic of Milan, with a thesis on the relationship between cartography and photography as a means to build specific territorial overviews.
-Since 2010 he has collaborated with institutions dealing with mental and physical disabilities, as well as economic and social hardship.
-In 2013 and 2014 he worked with the Voghera prison conducting photo workshops with inmates.
-Since 2015 he has worked in different schools (primary and secondary), organising projects regarding the exploration of urban space.www.simoneludovico.it
+Since 2010 he has collaborated with institutions that work with people with mental and physical disabilities, as well as economic and social hardship.
+In 2013 and 2014 he worked with the Voghera prison conducting photography workshops with inmates.
+Since 2015, he has worked in different schools (primary and secondary), organising projects concerning the exploration of urban space.www.simoneludovico.it

 Fantina Madricardo is a researcher at the Insitute of Marine Sciences (ISMAR- CNR) in Venice, Italy.
 She obtained a degree in Physics from the University of Padova, Italy and a PhD in Theoretical Physics from the University of Hamburg, Germany.
 In 2008, she was post-doc fellow at the Université Pierre et Marie Curie in Paris, France.
 Her main research topics are applied geophysics and underwater acoustics with focus on seafloor mapping and geomorphology.
 She is interested in semi-automatic classification of seismic and of multibeam echosounder data for seabed sediment characterisation, benthic habitat mapping and geomorphometric analysis.